queryluke/masseffect-5e/static/data/spells/catapult.md

     a creature casting a spell, the creature automatically fails its Dexterity saving throw and must succeed on a Constitution saving throw or the spell fails and has no effect (DC 10 or half the damage done by catapult, whichever is higher).
-If object would strike a creature making a weapon attack, you impose disadvantage on the attack roll whether or not the creature fails its Dexterity saving throw.
+If an object would strike a creature making a weapon attack, you impose disadvantage on the attack roll whether or not the creature fails its Dexterity saving throw.
 ---
 Choose one object weighing 1 to 10 kilos (about 2 to 20 lbs.) within range that isn't being worn or carried.
 The object